MachineUserHallicopter/MachineUserHallicopter.github.io/index.md

 # Now anyone can blog

 InternetBlogCo is the the world's simplest blogging platform.
 If you know how to send an email, you can blog too!
-Create a blog in under 10s by sending an email!
+Create a blog in under 10 seconds by sending an email!